 Step 4: A green roof shed will need waterproof material which is root resistant in addition to what is already in place from the existing structure, e.g. heavy-duty pond liner.
 This can be fitted to the frame using waterproof glue.

 Step 5: Fit a filter sheet over the waterproof root resistant material to retain particles whilst allowing free passage of water.

-Step 6: Fit a moisture trap which will reduce amount of excess water and improve drainage.
+Step 6: Fit a moisture trap which will reduce the amount of excess water and improve drainage.

-Step 7: Fill the frame with substrate to achieve a depth of roughly 70 – 200mm.
+Step 7: Fill the frame with the substrate to achieve a depth of roughly 70 – 200mm.

 Step 8: Begin planting.
 You can tailor which plants you would like to grow dependent of the plants and wildlife you would like to attract.
 The most commonly used plants for green roof sheds include sedums, grasses and mosses.

 If you’re interested in crafting your own living roof, why not come and visit us at our show site in Bethersden, near Ashford in Kent and we can advise you on which type of shed would be perfect to start your DIY journey to creating a green roof shed!
 Or, if you’re just after some information, please give us a call on 01233 822042 or Contact Us online – we’ll be happy to give you some advice!